 Born in Cornwall in 1965, Jason Ellis studied sculpture at the University of Chichester under Alan Saunders, a former student of Anthony Caro’s.
 Following his degree, he spent 20 years as a sculpture conservator, firstly in London then in Ireland, having moved to Dublin in 1994.
 Stone became his master at this time and he began to carve pieces to commission.

 In 2006 he left conservation and began carving full-time.
 Public works include Bantry Boats, the Bantry House Archive Gift, Co.
 Cork, 1997, and The McDonogh Stone for the Druid Theatre, Galway, 2009.
 His largest commission, Figurehead, stands over 7 metres high, completed for University College Dublin in 2008.
 In 2010 he installed Black Pool, White Water at the Garda Memorial Garden in Dublin Castle and showed -hedra at the 12th Venice Architecture Biennale.

-In October 2019, he will be holding his third solo show at the Oliver Sears Gallery.
+In November 2019, he held his third solo show at the Oliver Sears Gallery.